Notes on the Zig programming language

 3. Things that are annoying because they are not mature

 Hidden pass-by-reference unsoundness is unforgivable.
 Values are values and pointers are pointers.
-The optimiser can't convert values to a reference if the value is being mutated.
+The optimiser should obviously not be allowed convert values to a reference if the value is being mutated.

 The LSP isn't good enough yet.